-Purchased transportation was 75.3% and 75.2% of revenue in 2006 and 2005, respectively.
-The increase in purchased transportation as a percentage of revenue was primarily attributable to increased truck brokerage and rail intermodal revenue, which tend to have a higher cost of purchased transportation, partially offset by increased revenue provided under the FAA contract in 2006, which tends to have a lower cost of purchased transportation.
-Commissions to agents were 7.8% and 7.9% of revenue in 2006 and 2005, respectively.
-The decrease in commissions to agents as a percentage of revenue was primarily attributable to increased revenue provided under the FAA contract which tends to have a lower cost of commissions to agents.
-Other operating costs were 1.8% and 1.6% of revenue in 2006 and 2005, respectively.
-The increase in other operating costs as a percentage of revenue was primarily attributable to trailer rental costs incurred in support of disaster relief services provided under the FAA contract, partially offset by reduced trailer rent and maintenance costs, as a result of the Company's on going effort to reduce the cost of Company provided trailing equipment.
-Insurance and claims were 1.6% of revenue in 2006 compared with 2.2% of revenue in 2005.
-The decrease in insurance and claims as a percentage of revenue was primarily attributable to a lower frequency of trucking accidents, favorable development of prior year claims and an increase in truck brokerage and rail intermodal revenue, which tend to have a lower claims risk profile compared to revenue generated through BCO Independent Contractors.
-Selling, general and administrative costs were 5.7% of revenue in 2006 compared with 6.1% of revenue in 2005.
-The decrease in selling, general and administrative costs as a percentage of revenue was primarily attributable to the effect of increased revenue, partially offset by an increased provision for bonuses under the Company's incentive compensation plans and an increased provision for customer bad debt.
-Deprecia
+Purchased transportation was 75.2% and 74.9% of revenue in 2006 and 2005, respectively.
+The increase in purchased transportation as a percentage of revenue was primarily attributable to increased truck brokerage and rail intermodal revenue, which tend to have a higher cost of purchased transportation, partially offset by the effect of increased trailer rental revenue provided under the FAA contract in 2006, the cost of which is included in other operating costs.
+Commissions to agents were 7.9% of revenue in both 2006 and 2005.
+Other operating costs were 1.9% and 1.6% of revenue in 2006 and 2005, respectively.
+The increase in other operating costs as a percentage of revenue was primarily attributable to trailer rental costs incurred in support of disaster relief services provided under the FAA contract, partially offset by reduced other trailer rent expense and maintenance costs, as a result of the Company's on going effort to reduce the cost of Company provided trailing equipment.
+Insurance and claims were 1.6% of revenue in 2006 compared with 2.0% of revenue in 2005.
+The decrease in insurance and claims as a percentage of revenue was primarily attributable to a lower frequency of trucking accidents in 2006, favorable development of prior year claims and an increase in truck brokerage and rail intermodal revenue, which tend to have a lower claims risk profile compared to revenue generated through BCO Independent Contractors.
+Selling, general and administrative costs were 5.4% of revenue in 2006 compared with 5.8% of revenue in 2005.
+The decrease in selling, general and administrative costs were 5.4% of revenue in 2006 compared with 5.8% of revenue in 2005.
+The decrease in selling, general and administrative costs were 5.4% of revenue in 2006 compared with 5.8% of revenue in 2005.
+The decrease in selling, general and administrative costs were 5.4% of revenue in 2006 compared with 5.8% of revenue in 2005.
+The decrease in selling, general and administrative costs were 5.4% of revenue in 2006 compared to revenue ge

 Interest and debt expense was 0.3% and 0.2% of revenue in 2006 and 2005.
-The increase in interest and debt expense as a percentage of revenue was primarily attributable to increased interest rates and increased borrowings under the Company's revolving credit facility which were used to finance a portion of the 2005 fiscal year end receivable from the FAA.
+The increase in interest and debt expense as a percentage of revenue was primarily attributable to increased interest rates and increased borrowings under the Company's revolving credit facility, which were used to fund purchases of the Company's common stock and to finance a portion of the 2005 fiscal year end receivable from the FAA, and increased capital lease obligations used to finance the acquisition of trailing equipment.

-The provisions for income taxes for the 2006 and 2005 twenty six week periods were based on estimated full year combined effective income tax rates of approximately 38.7% and 38.8%, respectively, which are higher than the statutory federal income tax rate primarily as a result of state income taxes, the meals and entertainment exclusion and non-deductible stock compensation expense.
+The provisions for income taxes for the 2006 and 2005 thirty nine week periods was based on estimated full year combined effective income tax rates of approximately 38.7% which in both cases was higher than the statutory federal income tax rate primarily as a result of state income taxes, the meals and entertainment exclusion and non-deductible stock compensation expense.